oobedan/desktop.gov.au/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Identity Source | Windows Server Active Directory (AD) Domain Services (DS) | As this is a hybrid implementation, Active Directory will be the source of identity.
+Identity Source | Windows Server Active Directory Domain Services (AD DS) | As this is a hybrid implementation, Active Directory will be the source of identity.
 Synchronize to Active Directory | Configured | Cloud identities or Synchronised or Federated in accordance with agency specific requirements.
 Azure AD Connect | Configured | See Azure AD Connect section for details.
 Identity Format | Inherited | Usernames will be synchronised from the on-premises Active Directory and will inherit naming convention.